How to Become a Certified Lash Tech in 2022 (5 Easy Steps)

 If you’re looking to become a certified lash tech, then look no further!
 In this article, I will outline the 5 steps that you need to take to achieve certification.

-I will also cover your eyelash extension state requirements to make sure your legal basis is always covered since most states in the US also require a license to perform lash extensions.
+I will also cover your eyelash extension state requirements to make sure your legal basis is always covered since most states in the U.S. also require a license to perform lash extensions.

 So, let’s get started!